AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 ## What else is new?

 - Motion Blur is now disabled in the default shading environment.
 (See ~{ Shading environment properties }~.)
 You can turn Motion Blur on if you want to create a slightly blurred effect when the camera is moving.

+- You can now press F1 to open the Stingray Help while using the Editor.

 - The `SaveSystem` in Lua and the `SaveSystemCApi` in C can now save and load `IdString32` and `IdString64` objects.
 In Lua, you can also save and load `IdString32Box` and `IdString64Box` objects.